 After successful upload, click on Submit to submit the file to the Google.

-Note: Use this option with caution because accidentally removing or disavowing beneficial backlinks would be a mistake and your SEO would suffer as a result.
+Use this option with caution because accidentally removing or disavowing beneficial backlinks would be a mistake, and your SEO would suffer as a result.

 Bad backlinks take a lot of time and effort.
 That’s why it’s essentially important to learn the way to remove them effectively.

 I hope this guide help you carefully choose backlinks with an end goal to optimize your site.
-You may also want to read my another guide on How to use SEMrush tool for better SEO of your blog.
+You may also want to read another guide on Using SEMrush tool for better SEO of your blog.